Muazu Africa — Infrastructure to Stop Rural Value Leakage

 Field surveys across 774 LGAs

-Value chain deficit mapping
+Gender-disaggregated value chain mapping

-Enterprise discovery protocols
+Enterprise discovery and screening protocols

 Stage 02